axmolengine/axmol/docs/DevSetup.md

   6. After CMake finishes generating, you can open the XCode project at `build_${plat}_${arch}` folder and run cpp-tests or other test targets.
 For OSC x64 should be `build_x64`.
   7. Notes:
      - **Code signing is required to run the iOS / tvOS app on your device.
-Just change the bundle identifier until the auto manage signing is solved**
+Just change the bundle identifier until the auto manage signing is solved.**
-     - **Axmol only provides arm64, x86_64 prebuilt libraries for iOS / tvOS**
+     - **Axmol only provides arm64, x86_64 prebuilt libraries for iOS / tvOS.**

 ### Linux (VSCode)

-1. Run `pwsh ./setup.ps1`
+1. Run `pwsh ./setup.ps1`.
-2. Open axmol source folder with VSCode
+2. Open axmol source folder with VSCode.
-3. Install C++, CMake extensions for VSCode
+3. Install C++, CMake extensions for VSCode.
 4. VSCode will auto prompt you to choose the toolset for building.
-Select the gcc matching with your system installed default gcc
+Select the gcc matching with your system installed default gcc:
     ```sh
     # check gcc version
     gcc -v